ScienceStacks/SciSheets/README.md

 However, today's spreadsheet systems have many shortcomings.
 In particular, spreadsheets suffer from:
 - poor scalability because executing formulas within the spreadsheet system has high overhead;
-- great difficulty with reuse because there is no concept of encasulation (and even different length data are problematic);
+- great difficulty with reuse because there is no concept of encapsulation (and even different length data are problematic);
 - great difficulty with transitioning from a spreadsheet to a program to facilitate integration into software systems and improve scalability;
 - limited ability to handle complex data because there is no concept of structured data;
 - poor readability because formulas must be expressions (not scripts) and any cell may have a formula; and
-- limited ability to express calculations because formulas are limited to using a few hundred or so functions provided by the spreadsheet system.
+- limited ability to express calculations because formulas are limited to using a few hundred or so functions provided by the spreadsheet system

-SciSheets addresses these shortcomings with several features.
+(or specially coded macros).

-SciSheets provides:
+SciSheets addresses these shortcomings with several features:
 - formulas that are Python expressions or scripts to improve expressiveness and access to complex computations in Python packages;
-- export spreadsheets as standalone Python programs thereby providing scalability and reuse of calculations in formulas and software; and
+- exporting spreadsheets as standalone Python programs to improve scalability and enable reuse of spreadsheet calculations in other spreadsheets and programs; and
 - hierarhical tables and cells that may have multiple values to handle complex data such as n-to-m relationships.

 SciSheets is a web application that is accessed from a web browser.
 So, no program installation is required to use SciSheets.
 A beta release of SciSheets is planned for the end of 2016.
 Currently, SciSheets is at an alpha level that is suitable for evaluation purposes.
 Please contact jlheller@uw.edu if you are interested in doing such an evaluation.